Caleb-Clauson/IT_360_Final_Project_Spring_2026/README.md

 # IT_360_Final_Project_Spring_2026
-Our final project for IT 360 will be to create a forensic collecter, specifically a Linux DIFR Triage and timeline reporting tool.
+Our final project for IT 360 will be to create a forensic collector, specifically a Linux DFIR Triage and mini timeline report tool.

 ## Team Members
 - Caleb Clauson